FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Athenian and Corinthian stater--it is clear that all translations of stater to "four-drachma(e) coin" is incorrect.

-### Gno.land Separation of Church and (persistent) State

-God willing, Gno.land will never censor speech, even what is wrong.

-Jefferson

-Gno.land will launch with a minimal (living) constitution written and maintained in English, but also it will also ultimately it will be supplemented by working Gno code, immutable, and created by awakened Gno developers.

 ### Gno.land for AI Safety

 The singularity is here, AGI exists, has probably already escaped and lives in